 Developing as Anti-Racist White Educators Learning Community

 Developing as Anti-Racist White Educators (DARWE) is a learning community for white-identified faculty who want to learn more about how their whiteness impacts an understanding of race and racism — and how they can grow as anti-racist white educators working to dismantle white supremacy culture in themselves, their teaching practices, and their communites.

 The Chen Yidan Visiting Global Fellows Program actively promotes the exchange of ideas across national borders.
 The program brings a diverse group of international leaders and scholars from a variety of sectors to HGSE to create curricular and co-curricular experiences for students.
 Fellows expand the HGSE community's global and cultural awareness, promoting comparative thinking and perspective-taking for U.S.-based students and international students alike, and creating the potential for lasting partnerships and continued global education exchanges.

-The Equity ambassadors Program provides select employees a professional development opportunity to serve as key facilitators for Diversity, Equity, Inclusion and Belonging workshops.
+The Equity ambassadors Program provides select employees a professional development opportunity to serve as key facilitators for Diversity, Equity, and Inclusion workshops.
 Equity Ambassadors immerse themselves into engaging practices geared towards advancing the equity-centered work at HGSE.

 Professional Development Workshop Series

 Our workshops are designed to raise awareness, enhance interpersonal skills, and highlight the value of collaborating with people across difference.
 We cover topics that include but are not limited to gender, ethnicity, race, sexual orientation, age, religion, physical and mental ability, and socioeconomic status.

 The HGSE staff affinity groups are racial affinity groups designed to build community amongst staff.
 These spaces are opportunities for employees to provide individual and collective support to the members of the affinity group.
 In addition, the space contributes to personal and professional development in the workplace.